O’Neill ‘did not see ex-press officer McMonagle at Stormont event’

 A separate complaint from Ulster Unionist MLA Doug Beattie claimed she had breached the code by stating that her account that she only became aware of references provided by Mag Uidhir and McGinley for McMonagle the day before the story broke in the media was “not credible”.

-The commissioner said the First Minister did not take up the opportunity to make a written or oral response to the complaints.
+The First Minister co-operated with the commissioner investigation.
+She did not take up the opportunity to make a written or oral response to the committee after the report was passed on to it.

 The commissioner established Ms O’Neill had had no contact with McMonagle since before his suspension from Sinn Fein in August 2021.